Fern-Labs-Open-Source/todo-list-app/development.md

 - Optimize bundle size with tree shaking
 - Use memoization for expensive calculations
 - Implement virtualization for long lists
-- Optimize images and assets
-- Use performance monitoring tools
+- Start with performance best practices, optimize as needed

 ### Backend Performance
 - Implement appropriate caching strategies
 - Optimize database queries and indexes
 - Use connection pooling
 - Implement rate limiting
-- Consider using worker threads for CPU-intensive tasks
+- Start simple and optimize based on actual usage patterns

 ### Database Optimization
 - Create proper indexes for frequent queries
-- Implement database-level caching
+- Use database-level caching
 - Use database migrations for schema changes
-- Consider read replicas for scaling
+- Start with simple schema and evolve as needed

 ## Security Practices